DigitalPublishingToolkit/NN11/md/book.md

 have been developed over the last few years are indicative of this new trend.
 Since values regarding liberty, privacy and ownership are unequally shared, we will witness a further partitioning of the Internet.

-The current national restrictions on the distribution of Netflix and ITunes are only the first symptoms of this new future.
+The current national restrictions on the distribution of Netflix and iTunes are only the first symptoms of this new future.

-The main political issue of today is to uphold the potential of gratis while at the same time safeguarding authorship and intellectual property rights.
+The main political issue of today in this regard is to uphold the potential of gratis while at the same time safeguarding authorship and intellectual property rights.
 Such a challenge almost certainly entails more interventions in the basic components of the Internet.
 The Internet Society (ISOC) is very aware of these issues in its role as policies, technicalities and development watchdog with a particular concern for the Internet’s enduring openness and transparency.
-But at the same time, the most powerful nations of the world, notably the United States but also the UK and France, are actively pursuing a recovery of their online national sovereignty and the Internet will not remain unaffected.
+But at the same time, the most powerful nations of the world, notably the US but also the UK and France, are actively pursuing a recovery of their national sovereignty and the Internet will not remain unaffected.

-# Chapter 5: From Decentralization to Hypercentrality
+# Chapter 5.
+From Decentralization to Hypercentrality

-Scarcely twenty years after its commercial development and expansion, the Internet’s aspiration to be a forerunner of diversity, plurality and liberty have been severely curtailed.
+Scarcely twenty years after its commercial development and expansion, the Internet’s aspiration to be a forerunner of diversity, plurality and liberty has been severely curtailed.
 Its potential for decentralization and disintermediation is now pitted against new tendencies towards centralization.
 An apt term for this phenomenon is hypercentrality.
 Hypercentrality results in the near-infinite concentration of online activity among a very limited number of spaces.
-Google, Facebook, Twitter, Amazon, Wikipedia, Yahoo, and Skype, all possess an unprecedented degree of centrality and have hundreds of millions of users worldwide.
+Google, Facebook, Twitter, Amazon, Wikipedia, Yahoo and Skype, all possess an unprecedented degree of centrality and have hundreds of millions of users worldwide.

-Gratis, or offering services to users for free, is the business model all these platforms have in common and it is the most effective way to achieve such a degree of centrality.
+Gratis, or offering services to users for free, is the business model these platforms have in common and it is the most effective way to achieve such a degree of centrality.
 Once a sufficient level of network effect has been reached selling ad-space becomes easy and a range of business approaches can be tested, such as the sale of merchandise and